danoxster/detrack/README.md

 client_search --duplicates test/fixtures/clients.json
 ```

-This will return the following output to STDIN:
+This will return the following output to STDOUT:

 ```
 Name search results for 'jane':